Flyima256/IGR204_D/README.md

 ## Reviews on Visualisation 2
 ### Goals :
-- Is there a regional effect in the data?
+- Is there a regional effect in the data ?
 - Are some names more popular in some regions?
 - Are popular names generally popular across the whole country?
 ### Weaknesses